|Aurora Borealis! |

 There's also a handsome blanket from South Carolina, with emblems special to an African god of thunder and lightning.

-of African origin still widely practiced in Florida and Latin America,
+It recalls faiths of African origin still widely practiced in Florida and Latin America, like Santeria.

 |Interior Department Gets Failing Grade on Indian Trust Reform|